frantic0/sema-engine/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [Sema Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [sema.live.coding@gmail.com](mailto:sema.live.coding@gmail.com).

-## Code of Conduct

-This project and everyone participating in it is governed by the [Sema Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [sema.live.coding@gmail.com](mailto:sema.live.coding@gmail.com).

 ## I don't want to read this whole thing I just have a question!!!

 > **Note:** [Please don't file an issue to ask a question.]() You'll get faster results by using the resources below.